-The Council undertakes continuous monitoring of NO2 at two locations within the town centre of Bedford.
+The Council undertakes continuous monitoring of NO_2 at two locations within the town centre of Bedford.

-- Prebend Street, Bedford (BF1) a site located on one of the busiest streets within Bedford (operating since December 2008). - Lurke Street, Bedford (BF2) Located just of High Street within the town centre of Bedford (Very new site, commissioned April 2010).
+- Prebend Street, Bedford (BF1) a site located on one of the busiest streets within Bedford (operating since December 2008). - Lurke Street, Bedford (BF2) Located just of High Street within the town centre of Bedford (operating since commissioned May 2010).